 Beta carotene is the predominant carotenoid in passion fruit and has the greatest pro vitamin A activity.
 It also works as an antioxidant preventing free radical damage and thus helps to reduce the risk of cancers of the breast, cervical lungs, skin and stomach.
-Beta carotene also reduces risk of cataracts and cardiovascular disease.
+Beta carotene also reduces the risk of cataracts and cardiovascular disease.

-Passion fruit contains the highest concentration of total sterols found in any other fruit and also has the second highest sterol content among all fruits and vegetables.
+Passion fruit contains the highest concentration of total sterols found in any other fruit and also has the second-highest sterol content among all fruits and vegetables.
 Passion fruit is a very good alternative to the sterol dense vegetables like cauliflower, Brussels sprouts and black olives.

 - The alkaloids in passion fruit have shown benefits in Type 2 diabetes by decreasing the insulin resistance and helping regulate the blood sugar levels better.

 - The passion fruit peel extract helps in lowering the risk of cardiovascular disease in those suffering from type 2 diabetes.
 It also lowers systolic blood pressure and fasting glucose levels in these people.